XanaduAPI/XanaduCore/README.md

 ## License

-This XLibrary is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html), also included in the repository in the `LICENSE` file.
+This library is licensed under the [GNU Lesser General Public License v2.1](https://www.gnu.org/licenses/lgpl-2.1.en.html), also included in the repository in the `LICENSE` file.

-README Updated on: 2021-06-11
+README Updated on: 2021-06-15